-Response strategy Strategic SIMA outcome BOD Outcome Oil Spill Budget Outcome Maximum Field Capability Statement Operational Considerations and ALARP assessment of the Field Capability ALARP Justification of Selected Field Capability Statement Selected Field Capability Statement Tier (1/2/3) Decision to deploy shoreline/protection booming would need to be based on an assessment of a specific spill scenario, weather conditions and accessibility/practicalities of the operation at a specific location of interest.
-Therefore, maintaining shoreline protection equipment at a centralised stockpile, which can be rapidly mobilised to a vessel to deploy to a remote location is the most practical option.
-Should shoreline/protection booming be deemed appropriate, it is likely (and was verified by WA DoT/WA Control Agency during stakeholder consultation) that nearshore booming would be conducted as part of a broader remote shoreline response operation, at a very specific shoreline location.
-Therefore planning/mobilisation and logistics would be conducted as part of the broader remote shoreline response operation.
-AMOSC maintain shoreline/protection booming equipment at the Broome and Exmouth stockpile, as well as a large stockpile in Geelong.
-AMOSC maintain personnel trained in shoreline/protection booming.
+Response strategy Strategic SIMA outcome BOD Outcome Oil Spill Budget Outcome Maximum Field Capability Statement Operational Considerations and ALARP assessment of the Field Capability Selected Field Capability Statement (minimum implementation time) Tier (1/2/3) AMOSC maintain personnel trained in shoreline/protection booming.
 Additional shoreline/protection booming trained personnel are available via OSRL for a large/long duration response.
-Shoreline clean- up Yes Maximum of 276 m3 total volume oil ashore from worst stochastic run.
-Maximum of 75 km of shoreline oiled >100 g/m2 including 4 x offshore islands, and islands in the Buccaneer and Bonaparte Archipelago (refer Figure 4-3).
-Assume 2 x emulsification factor for IFO/HFO spill.
+Shoreline clean-up Yes Maximum of 276 m3 total volume oil ashore from worst stochastic run.
+Maximum of 75 km of shoreline oiled >100 g/m2 including 4 x offshore islands, and islands in the Buccaneer and Bonaparte Archipelago (refer Figure 4 3).
+Oil volumes ranging from <2 m3 to <50 m3.
+Minimum 1 days for first shoreline contact.
+Typically, up to 3-4 weeks before second shoreline sector is contacted.
+Significant increase in shoreline contacts between days 30-60. emulsification factor for IFO/HFO spill.
 Assume 10x bulking factor, for oily waste on shoreline.
 Worst-case of 276 m3 neat oil ashore = 5520 m3 oily waste to be recovered.
-Note, the only ashore, from The proposed However, the ow "Shoreline clean-up" of difference between the Group I and Group 4300 m3 oily waste for the condensate scen number of remote shoreline response units remote shoreline response units would be rele IFO/HFO scenario. ario, to 5520 m 3 oily waste from would remain at a peak of 3, f m the IFO/HFO scenario.
-For both the Condensate and IFO/HFO so cenario.
+Assume each shoreline clean-up person can recover 1 m3 oily waste per Note, the only differ from 4300 m 3 oily of the proposed number remote shoreline rescenario. row "Shoreline clean-up" rence between the Group I and Group IV shoreline clean-up of vaste for the condensate scenario, to 5520 m3 oily waste from the remote shoreline response units would remain at a peak of sponse units would be required to operate for an extra 20 days. the IFO/HFO scenario. of 3, for both the Condens ate and IFO/HFO scenario.
+H owever, the